Ifeanyi Chudy Momah

-Ifeanyi Chudy Momah is a Nigerian lawyer and businessman currently serving in the House of Representatives and represents Ihiala Federal Constituency, Anambra State.
-He is the chairman of the House Committee on Federal Capital Territory Judiciary and a member of the Peoples Democratic Party.
+Ifeanyi Chudy Momah is a Nigerian lawyer and businessman who served in the House of Representatives and represented Ihiala Federal Constituency, Anambra State.
+He was the chairman of the House Committee on Federal Capital Territory Judiciary and a member of the Peoples Democratic Party.

 Early life

-Born in General Hospital Okija to the family of Chief Mike Momah.
-Ifeanyi has stated that among his siblings he was the only one to be born there.
-According to him, his Father Chief Mike Momah was away on a trip out of the country when his mother decided to visit Ihiala, his home town when she unexpectedly went into labor and eventually had him there.
+Momah was born in Ihiala, Nigeria to Mike Momah, a chief.
+According to Momah, his father was away on a trip out of the country when his mother decided to visit Ihiala.
+She unexpectedly went into labor and gave birth to Momah there.

-Ifeanyi had his early life in Festac Town, Lagos State, Attending Radius Nursery and Primary School, then he went on to Loral International School still in Festac before finally completing his Secondary education at Chrisland College in one of the more expensive secondary schools in Nigeria.
+Momah was raised in Festac Town, Nigeria.
+He attended Radius Nursery and Primary School, then went on to Loral International School (also in Festac).
+Momah then attended Chrisland College, one of the more expensive secondary schools in Nigeria.

 Study

-Ifeanyi Studied Law in the University of Lagos, upon graduating he was deployed to serve in the compulsory National Youth Service Corps where he was posted to Katsina, a state in the northern parts of Nigeria and spent the service year in Malumfashi a small town very close to Daura.
+Momah studied law at the University of Lagos.
+Upon graduating, he was deployed to serve in the compulsory National Youth Service Corps.
+There, he was posted to Katsina, a state in the northern parts of Nigeria, and spent the service year in the small town of Malumfashi.

-After the service year he proceeded to University of Aberdeen, Scotland, where he did a legal proficiency course in International Jurisprudence law.

-He subsequently returned to Nigeria and attended the Nigerian Law School in Bwari, Abuja where he was called to the bar.
+After the service year he proceeded to University of Aberdeen, Scotland, where he did a legal proficiency course in international jurisprudence law.
+He subsequently returned to Nigeria and attended the Nigerian Law School in Bwari, Abuja, where he was called to the bar.